openaps/AndroidAPSdocs/docs/EN/Hardware/DexcomG6.md

 -   The Dexcom G6 transmitter can simultaneously be connected to the Dexcom receiver (or alternatively the t:slim pump) and one app on your phone.
 -   When using xDrip+ as receiver uninstall Dexcom app first. **You cannot connect xDrip+ and Dexcom app with the transmitter at the same time!**
 -   If you need Clarity and want to profit from xDrip+ alarms use the [BYODA](DexcomG6-if-using-g6-with-build-your-own-dexcom-app) with local broadcast to xDrip+.
+You can also use xDrip+ as a companion app of the official Dexcom app, but you might experience delays in BG readings.
 -   If not already set up, download [xDrip+](https://github.com/NightscoutFoundation/xDrip) and follow the instructions on [xDrip+ settings page](../Configuration/xdrip.md).
 -   Select xDrip+ in ConfigBuilder (setting in AAPS).
 -   Adjust settings in xDrip+ according to [xDrip+ settings page](../Configuration/xdrip.md)